10 design system examples (and what you can learn from them)

 Some of the top design systems can even inspire other brands to be more intentional with their work and create a better user experience.

-A design system comes with many benefits for organizations.
+A design system offers many benefits for organizations.
 It offers consistency, an improved workflow, and collaboration between teams from all over the world.
-Some of the top design systems can even inspire other brands to be more intentional with their work and create a better user experience.
+Some top design systems can even inspire other brands to be more intentional with their work and create a better user experience.

 Why share a design system?